 Minnesota Research and Development Tax Credit Summary

-- For tax years beginning after 2012, C corporations may apply the credit to any member of a corporation business that is included in the combined return
+- For tax years beginning after 2012, C corporations may apply the credit to any member of a corporation or business that is included in the combined return.

 Minnesota R&D Tax Credit Case Study

 A Minnesota Company develops circuit boards used by their clients.
 It had never before claimed the R&D credit for the development activities of its software programmers.
 This project involved a four-year study with a three-year look back.

 The Company qualified for the federal R&D Tax Credit of $294,360 and an additional $147,139 of state R&D Tax Credit in Minnesota.